google/wireit/README.md

 - The SHA256 content hashes of all files matching `packageLocks` in the current package and all parent directories.
 - The cache key of all transitive dependencies.

-### Environment variables

-- Set `WIREIT_PARALLEL` to specify the maximum number of scripts that may run at once.
-This can prevent resource starvation in large, highly parallel builds.
-If this variable is unset, the default is a multiple of the number of CPU cores available.
-Set to `Infinity` to run without a limit.

 ## Requirements